Examining Google’s “People Also View” Results in AI Tools (SGE) While Browsing from Search & Discover

 Let’s start by examining People also view results from a web result for one of my blog articles, since I’m familiar with its on-page content …

-Here are the first few People also view results that appear in SGE while browsing for my SERP rankings volatility article when clicking it from search results in the iOS Google app for the query [google search ranking volatility]:
+Here are the first few People also view results that appear in Ai tools while browsing for my SERP rankings volatility article when clicking it from search results in the iOS Google app for the query [google search ranking volatility]:

-That’s not all of the People also view results, but it’s a good amount.
+That’s not all of the People also view results (we saw early on in this article, our first example returned 15 total), but it’s a good amount.

 Now I’ll hop back to the SERP and see if we can find them …

-None of the results appear as citations in the SGE response to the query.
+None of the results appear as citations in the AI Overviews (SGE) response to the query.

 None of them appear on page 1 (top 10) results for the query either.